 - Blend until smooth, scraping down the edges of the food processor a few times as you go.

 - Bake for 30 minutes – the center of the cheesecake should feel springy/ mostly firm if you lightly press it (don’t press too hard or you’ll dent the cake – remember it will set/ firm up as it cools).

 - Once out of the oven, allow to cool completely before serving.
 The cheesecake is served cold so placing it into the fridge speeds up the cooling process.

-- Add 2 C blueberries, 1/3 C sugar, 1 tbsp lemon zest, 2 tbsp lemon juice and 2 tbsp water to a medium pot over medium-high heat.
+- Add blueberries, sugar, lemon zest, lemon juice and water to a medium pot over medium-high heat.
 Bring up to a simmer and allow blueberries to release their moisture and create a sauce.2 cup blueberries, ⅓ cup granulated sugar, 1 tablespoon lemon zest, 2 tablespoon lemon juice, 2 tablespoon water

-- In a small bowl, whisk together ½ tbsp corn starch with 3 tbsp cold water until there are no clumps of starch.
+- In a small bowl, whisk together corn starch with cold water until there are no clumps of starch.
 While the blueberries are simmering, carefully pour the freshly whisked starch mixture into the blueberries while stirring the blueberries.
 Continue to stir the blueberries until the sauce is thickened.½ tablespoon corn starch, 3 tablespoon water

 - Remove the pot from the heat and allow to cool.

 - Once the cheesecake is baked and cooled you can remove it from the pan (optional).
 Pour the blueberry sauce over the top then serve!
 You can also serve the sauce separately if you like.